silviyahristova/handyfix/README.md

 <img src="assets/images/docs/gallery-mobile.jpg" width=300px>
 </details>

 * The gallery section features eight images that are responsive.
 They have been carefully selected.
-The images and the video in this section helping users by giving them a positive feelings about the company and trust, that the handymen are experienced and can provide very good work.
+The images and the video in this section helping users by giving them a positive feeling about the company and trust, that the handymen are experienced and can provide very good work.

 ### Contact page